 War.
 Since the dawn of time.
 For centuries the forces of nature have collided in an epic battle.
 For ages the armies of the North and South have clashed in the Pacific Ocean.
 A shoving match in perfect balance.
 Sword and shield in hand.
 Battleground ripples reaching distant lands.
 Some as far as the most remote archipelago on earth.
 Hawaii.

 Millions of years ago these lands broke through the crust of the earth miles beneath the sea.
 Conceived in the bowels of earth and birthed by Mother Nature herself, growing from infancy to grandeur.
 Eventually rising to the heavens to stand as giant underwater mountains.
 Legend tells that through persistent pressure Pele pushed these peaks higher than any on earth.
 Never resting to surpass Everest.
 High enough to breach the ocean surface.
-Patiently growing over millennia, welcoming a new colonizer every few thousand years.
+Growing over millennia, welcoming a new colonizer every few thousand years.
+Patiently awaiting the arrival of man.
 At the very end of this massive struggle, at these mountain tops reside a people in perfect harmony, little concerned with the ages of effort beneath their feet.

 No Kahiki mai ka wahine `o Pele,